didnet/zkDID/README.md

 Below are the test results (in release model), which are presented in Tables 1 and Table 2 of the paper.
 Note that due to differences in CPU performance, the test results may vary across different running platforms.

+Note, a portion of the gas fee is for input data costs.
+The input data fee is the cost associated with the data send, every zero valued byte of data is worth 4 units of gas and every non-zero valued byte of data is worth 16 units of gas.
+The gas cost for each transaction related to pseudonym registration, Sybil-resistance, and identity assertion proofs shows slight variations.
+This is because the generation of zero-knowledge proofs is random, the proofs generated are different each time, and the gas cost required to transmit these proofs is also different (because the number of zero-value bits is different).

 ```bash
 1. Start setting up the committee: